top of page

 Combat Medical Badge

-Awarded to soldiers of the 5th Ranger Battalion that have participated as a medic with satisfactory performance under enemy fire in a scrimmage.
+Awarded to soldiers of the 5th Ranger Battalion that have participated as a medic with satisfactory performance under enemy fire.

 First Award: Presented after 1 time in active combat with the enemy.